 Osborne Park Garden

 Osborne Park Garden is located in repurposed tennis courts in North East Crescent Heights.
-This garden will open in the spring of 2024.
-This garden location will have 6.5' x 3.5' raised metal beds, a perimeter fence, lighting, asphalt court surface, and a small parking lot.
-There will be a deck box for shared gardening equipment.
+This garden location has 20 6.5' x 3.5' raised metal beds, a perimeter fence, lighting, asphalt court surface, and a small parking lot.
+There is a deck box for shared gardening equipment.
 There is no irrigation system but taps and hoses on site for watering.

 Sheldon Miller Friendship Garden

-This fenced garden is located on Dunmore Road behind the Community Health Unit.
+This fenced garden is located on Dunmore Road behind Community Health Services.
 There is an irrigation system installed as well as a shed to keep gardening equipment.
-There are two garden plot sizes - full plots of 15'x20' or new half plot sizes for the 2024 gardening season.
+There are two garden plot sizes - full plots of 15'x20' or half plot sizes.

 SMF Garden Plot Map